sedflix/sedflix/README.md

 ### Hi there 👋

+I’m currently working as a DevOps Enginner at Zeta India.
+I’m currently diving deep into AWS, terraform, kubernetes, jenkins, and principles of devops.
+I've oreviously worked on Deep Learning(Code-Mixed Language Model, ML for Source Code, etc.), High Performance and GPU Computing.
+You can reach me at my email sedflix@gmail.com or at my twiiter [@junk_flix](https://twitter.com/junk_flix).

 <!--
 **sedflix/sedflix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+A subsection of my projects:
+-

 Here are some ideas to get you started: